Shipping Perishable

 Overall, the pharma logistics cold chain process is underpinned by four key steps:

-• Storage: In this phase, pharma products are kept in cold storage in a refrigerated warehouse before being distributed.
+• Storage: In this phase, pharma products are kept in cold storage facilities in a refrigerated warehouse before being distributed.
 The refrigerated warehouse essentially acts as a middle ground before the products arrive at their final destination.

 Similar to other time-sensitive and hazardous materials, sensitive pharma products require strict, documented and standardised training procedures covering:

 • Temperature control: Since some drugs are rendered useless or even hazardous if the environment is not temperature-controlled to exact specifications.
+Temperature mapping and cold chain validation ensure consistent conditions.

 What are the risks involved in shipping pharmaceuticals?